 - Basant Panchami – The name of the festival itself says it all.
-The arrival of Basant which means the season of spring marks the celebration of Basant panchami.
-It is a festival of flowers which comes along with this beautiful season of spring.
+The arrival of Basant which means the season of spring marks the celebration of Basant Panchami.
+It is a festival of flowers that comes along with this beautiful season of spring.

-- Ganga Dussehara – The Ganga dussehra is celebrated with lots of zeal in Uttarakhand.
+- Ganga Dussehra – The Ganga Dussehra is celebrated with lots of zeal in Uttarakhand.
 This festival mark its beginning according to the Hindu calendar on the tenth day of Jaishtha which basically falls in the month of May June.

 - Makar Sankranti – This festival is celebrated throughout India with equal zeal and passion and people of Uttarakhand also make sure to celebrate it with enthusiasm.
 This is the time when the people of mountains who have deep roots in land and soil celebrate with Mother Nature the festival of harvest.

 - Phool die – This festival also marks the dawn of the spring season where young girls of the locality go to various houses with coconut, jaggery, and flowers and convey the family with blessings of prosperity.
 In return, these girls are also given blessings and gifts.
 The melodious songs of spring can also be heard singing by the local people during this festival.

 If you are riding out to the Himalayas, check biking essentials to have a safe ride.